miladstar77/Snort-Watcher/README.md

 mysql and barnyard must installed and configured then snort-watcher read data from database

-please change variable of database information and email in script
+please define variable of database information and email in ex_var.py

 first install mysql-connector :